nickyiliwang0000/h/applied-javascript/scope-and-execution-context-exercise.md

 ## Directions

 Discuss the following questions amongst your group.
-Take a few minutes to work through each referencing the lesson and the linked resources at the bottom of the notes for pointers.
+Take a few minutes to work through each, referencing the lesson and the linked resources at the bottom of the notes for pointers.
 Ensure that every group member gets a chance to talk through at least one question and discuss your conclusions as a group.

 1. How many execution contexts are contained within this block of code?
 In what order are they executed (try sketching out the "execution stack"):